Wyoming Wildflowers Book 6

 Jack's Heart in Print

 All right for paper-lovers!
-JACK’S HEART is now available as a trade paperback (that’s the bigger sized paperback.
+Jack's Heart is now available as a trade paperback (that’s the bigger sized paperback) at Amazon and Barnes & Noble.

 This price might go up, so don’t dilly-dally.
 (Isn’t that a great word?
 Some sources say it came from a music hall song, but I prefer the ones that say it came from the novel “Pamela.”
 It would be nice to know that something interesting and fun came from that book, which I read in school.)